mattpshields/matthewshields.co.uk/content/writing/2021-08-15-using-optional-chaining-in-javascript.md.md

 // With Optional Chaining
 // -------------------------------
 const heroImageSrc = document.getElementById('hero-image')?.getAttribute('src');
-// Return the first item in array if exists or undefined (but no error!)
+// If the #hero-image element exists then get its src attribute else undefined

 // -------------------------------